 Following consideration of the Ordinance by the Committee, Staff received a proposal by Supervisor Peskin that would create a new disclosure requirement for major donors.
 Under the proposal, any person who contributes \$10,000 or more to a committee that files statements with the Commission would have to also file a statement listing the person's major financial holdings.
-This proposal is attached here as Attachment 3 for the Commission's review and consideration.
+This proposal is attached here as Attachment 2 for the Commission's review and consideration.
+Because of the recentness of this proposal, Staff has not had the full opportunity to analyze its implications.
+However, there are certain aspects of the proposal that the Commission should consider at the outset.